dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 </resource>
 ```

-To take as example `KnownUser`, i.e. a logged-in user who is not member of the project:
+So if you upload this data, and then log in as `KnownUser`, i.e. a logged-in user who is not member of the project,
+you will see the following:

-- With `permissions="open"`, he has `V` rights on the image: Normal view.  #TODO THIS DOESNT MAKE SENSE.
+- With `permissions="open"`, you have `V` rights on the image: Normal view.
-- With `permissions="restricted"`, he has `RV` rights on the image: Blurred image.
+- With `permissions="restricted"`, you have `RV` rights on the image: Blurred image.
-- With a blank `<bitstream>` tag, he has no rights on the image: No view possible.
-Only users from `ProjectAdmin`
+- With a blank `<bitstream>` tag, you have no rights on the image: No view possible.
+Only users from `ProjectMember`
   upwards are able to look at the image.